Updated 29th Sep, 2021

 Designs with intricate detail are absolutely possible, and you can see from the image below, it’s capable of some incredibly detailed work.
 But what we have seen over the many years of creating and testing our own designs is that the more simple and bolder the design is, the better the end result, especially when you have a roaring fire inside!

-Thankfully, a lot of the popular designs, such as the NRL and AFL logo fire pit logos are engineered to be simple and memorable already, and always turn out looking great.
+Thankfully, a lot of the popular designs, such as the sports logo fire pit logos are engineered to be simple and memorable already, and always turn out looking great.
+Personalised designs also work great because they can also be meaningful to a person who you are buying for.
+Our range of fishing fire pits, for example makes an excellent gift for your fishing mad friends or family members.

 All floating elements need to be ‘tagged’